iamshlomo/SC1003/README.md

 Nanyang Technological University's SC1003 Introduction to Computational Thinking and Programming module

 This project was independently undertaken as a graded and required component of the module under the C Programming section.
 Therefore, the code is in C language.
+This is also my very first ever coding project, therefore do understand that it is of amateur level.

 The NTU Name Card Holder has a capacity of MAX (e.g., 5 for this program) name cards.
 You are required to write a NTU Name Card Holder Management Program.
 The program uses an array of